YWCA Board of Directors

 Amanda J. Lee

-Amanda J. Lee has worked as a Research Assistant to build a massively distributed collaborative learning experiment with FemTechNet—a network of hundreds of U.S and international students and experts whose work is in and/or who work in the women's studies or technology field.
-This DOOC (Distributed Online Collaborative Course) is fastened around multiple, pre-recorded video dialogues of conversations among students, scholars and artists who discuss historical background and cutting edge scholarship in the field of technology through the lens of other disciplines like art, science, gender studies, or media/visual studies.
-Committed professors from leading universities will use these video dialogues to formulate their own customized courses—set to launch in September 2013.
-This project fosters a diverse, multifaceted collaboration and an innovative, transdisciplinary approach to enhance learning.
-In addition, Ms. Lee was employed as a Teaching Assistant for the Director of the Applied Women's Studies program at Claremont Graduate University.
+Ms. Lee has worked as a Research Assistant to build a massively distributed collaborative learning experiment with FemTechNet-a network of hundreds of U.S and international students and experts whose work is in and/or who work in the women's studies and/or technology field.
+Furthermore, Ms. Lee was employed as a Teaching Assistant for the Director of the Applied Women's Studies program at Claremont Graduate University.

 Ms. Lee holds a Bachelor of Arts degree in English (Writing) from Biola University.
-In addition, she is currently pursuing her Master's degree in Applied Women Studies with a concentration in Nonprofit Business Leadership at Claremont Graduate University.
+In addition, she earned her Master's degree in Applied Women Studies with a concentration in Business from Claremont Graduate University.
 In 2011-2012, she was the recipient of the Pacific Life Foundation Award, the Fernandez Prize and multiple fellowships.